 All rubbers can absorb liquids to a greater or lesser degree.
-The action of liquid on vulcanisates may result in physical swelling of the polymer, degradation of the polymer and fillers, and the leaching of or attack on, plasticising agents.
-Cross linked rubbers prevent rubber molecules from becoming completely surrounded by the liquid and restrict deformation of rubber.
+The activ of liquid on vulcanisates may result in physical swelling of the polyme degradation of the polymer and fillers, and the leaching of or attack or plasticising agents.
+Cross linked rubbers prevent rubber molecules from becoming completely surrounded by the liquid and restrict deformatione rubber.
 Amount of liquid absorbed by a given rubber depends on the number of crosslink per unit volume.
 The shorter the average length of the rubber chain between cross links lowers the degree of swelling.
-For optimum resistance to a particular liquid, the polymer should be chosen so that its solubility parameter is as far apart from that of the contact liquid [9].
-Chemical attack on the polymer is most likely to arise from oxidising substance, and in this event polymer having a relatively inert backbone structure should be chosen, IIR, CSM, or EPM.
-In addition to the intrinsic swelling and chemical resistance of the polymer, volume content of the polymer in the vulcanisate should be kept as low as practicable since this will minimize its contribution to any volume change.
-Fillers chosen, should be as inert as possible under the service condition.
-Plasticizer stability is also important..
-Ester plasticizers should be avoided where hydrolysis could occur.
-Extractable plasticizer or additives are undesirable where shrinkage effects cannot be permitted, for instance in certain seals, unless swelling of polymer by liquid in which it operates compensates for this.
-A high state of crosslinking in the final vulcanisate will also assist in reducing ultimate swelling.
-Where resistance to water or aqueous solutions is required, the presence of water soluble salts in the vulcanisate is detrimental as they facilitate the ingress of water.
+Fr optimum resistance to a particular liquid, the polymer should be chosens that its solubility parameter is as far apart from that of the contact lique [9].
+Chemical attack on the polymer is most likely to arise from oxidisit substance, and in this event polymer having a relatively inert backbon structure should be chosen, IIR, CSM, or EPM.
+In addition to the intrins swelling and chemical resistance of the polymer, volume content of the polymer in the vulcanisate should be kept as low as practicable since $^{t\!h}$ will minimize its contribution to any volume change.
+Fillers chosen, shoul be as inert as possible under the service condition.
+Plasticizer stability: also important., Ester plasticizers should be avoided where hydrolys could occur.
+Extractable plasticizer or additives are undesirable whe shrinkage effects cannot be permitted, for instance in certain seals, unle swelling of polymer by liquid in which it operates compensates for this." . 승규가 다 high state of crosslinking in the final vulcanisate will also assist in reducing ultimate swelling.
+Where resistance to water or aqueous solutions is unumer of water soluble salts in the vulcanisate is required, the presence of water soluble salts in the vulcanisate is detrimental as they facilitate the ingress of water.
 CR which is cross linked using magnesia-zinc oxide systems produces traces of water soluble chlorides; so for better water resistance lead oxide cures are preferred.